 When the AOD Reference field is set to 1, the AOD is in earth coordinates (i.e. elevation 0 is horizon).
 When the AOD Reference subfield is set to 0, the AOD Elevation subfield is in coordinates relative to the device.

-The AOD Azimuth Accuracy subfield contains the AOD Azimuth result’s estimated accuracy in degree/4 resolution.
-If the accuracy is greater or equal to 31.75 degrees the field saturates to 0xFF.

-The AOD Elevation Accuracy subfield contains the AOD Elevation result’s estimated accuracy in degree/4 resolution.
-If the accuracy is greater or equal to 31.75 degrees the field saturates to 0xFF.
+The AOD Azimuth Accuracy subfield contains the AOD Azimuth result’s estimated accuracy in 360º/2048 resolution.
+Accuracy larger than 126×360º/2048 is represented by the value of 126.
+A value of 127 indicates no ability to estimate azimuth accuracy.(#1407)The AOD Elevation Accuracy subfield contains the AOD Elevation result’s estimated accuracy in degree/4 resolution.
+Accuracy larger than 125×360º/2048 is represented by the value 125.
+Value of 126 indicates no elevation measurement.
+Value of 127 indicates no ability to estimate elevation accuracy. (#1407)